Background pattern

 Other medications and Ecbirio

-Ecbirio may affect or be affected by other medications you are using, including other eye drops for glaucoma treatment.
+Ecbirio may affect or be affected by other medications you are using, including other eye drops for the treatment of glaucoma.

-Inform your doctor if you are using or intend to use medications to lower blood pressure, medications for the heart, medications for diabetes, quinidine (used to treat heart conditions and some types of malaria), or medications for depression known as fluoxetine and paroxetine.
+Tell your doctor if you are using or intend to use medications to lower blood pressure, heart medications, medications to treat diabetes, quinidine (used to treat heart conditions and some types of malaria) or medications to treat depression known as fluoxetine and paroxetine.

 Pregnancy and breastfeeding